wolfenrain/fluttium/docs/docs/getting-started/initializing-fluttium.md

 fluttium init
 ```

-Once we run, `fluttium init`, we should have a `fluttium.yaml` that looks like:
+Once we run `fluttium init`, we should have a `fluttium.yaml` that looks like:

 ```yaml
 # The following defines the environment for your Fluttium project.
 It includes